UNIZAR-30246-WebEngineering/tutorials/urlshortener/README.md

 # Create a URL Shortener step-by-step
-The goal of this tutorial is the creation of a really short URL shortener in java.
+The goal of this tutorial is the creation of a powerful URL shortener with a few lines of Java.
+## What is a URL shortener?
+A URL shortener is a web service that makes a long URL short, easy to remember and to share.
 ## Prerequisite
 Prerequisites:
 - [Java SDK v1.7](http://www.java.com/en/) or higher.